KilianZimmerer/rfm/README.md

 ### 1. Setting up the railway network

-For this step you will need the [netconvert](https://sumo.dlr.de/docs/netconvert.html) of sumo.

 The network setup is done by defining the following files inside a simulations directory `<SIM_DIR>`:

 -   `rail.nod.xml`: Defines the nodes of the network (i.e. crossings, or signals)